info-201-wi24/final-project-Langitosaurus/README.md

-# Title of Your Final Project Here
+# Crypto-Nasdaq Comparison
 ## INFO 201 "Foundational Skills for Data Science"

-Authors: Your names here
+Authors: Ajit Mallavarapu, Brian Chen, Sky Karya Kasih, Zain Khan

 For the Final Project -- Data Wrangling, add the following to this code repository:

 * An R script file containing the code you used to create your unified dataset
 * Your unified and cleaned CSV dataset file
 * Data Nutrition Label (pdf)

 **Link: Link to your Shiny App here**